hshahz/tetris_deeplearning_ai/README.md

 https://github.com/zeroize318/tetris_ai

 A thesis was written for this project on how the deep learning algorithm works, with my approach's benefits over the original code proven.
-This thesis can be found in the repo as
+This thesis can be found in the repo as "Optimizing Tetris with Deep Reinforcement Learning".

+Below are the instructions written by Rex L. on how to run the project:

 # AI plays custom Tetris
 ## Requirement: